Learn Shooting Manual "The Easy Way"

 The shutter speed also determines image sharpness.
 A fast shutter speed freezes the action, while a slow shutter speed will produce motion blur.

 It pays to use a higher shutter speed to capture sharp images.
-But there are times when you might want to create motion blur for artistic effect, in which case a slower shutter speed is the way to go.
+However, there are times when you may want to create motion blur for artistic effect, in which case a slower shutter speed is the best approach.

 This final manual mode setting is worth learning: White Balance.